Publications

 Much attention has been focused on how states produce knowledge about the people they govern; far less has been written about those aspects of society that states choose to keep obscure.
 In this book, we explore this understudied dimension of state power by focusing on the way that Western European states have attempted to handle one of the most contested social issues of our day: the governance of irregular migrants.

-You can visit the book's website and you can get online access to the e-book via Cambridge Core.
-The book is also available at Amazon (UK) and most other international booksellers.
+You can get online access to the e-book via Cambridge Core.
+The book is also available at Amazon and most other international booksellers.

 Cover image for 'France'France (Polity Press, 2020)

-This book is an introduction to French history since 1940, organised around six thematic and chronological chapters.
+This book is an introduction to French history since 1940, written both for specialists and for students, tourists, journalists or simply those working in or on France.
+It is organised around six short thematic and chronological chapters.
 Starting from the idea that France is a "paradoxical" nation, it looks at a number of contradictions within recent French history, including the tension between defeat and resistance, state and citizen, and colonialism and anti-colonialism.
+The picture that emerges is one of a nation struggling to reconcile its core political values with the realities of a diverse society.

 Cover image for 'A Divided Republic'A Divided Republic: nation, state and citizenship in contemporary France (Cambridge University Press, 2015)